Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Centrality Measures

-Without Theorem~\ref{the:characterization} in place, it is completely unclear how one can prove that $\closeness$ (or any other established measure) is not a subgraph motif measure.
+Without Theorem~\ref{the:characterization} in place, it is completely unclear how one can prove that $\closeness$ (or any other established measure) is not a subgraph-based measure.
 More inexpressibility results concerning well-established centrality measures are discussed in Section~\ref{sec:classification}.